New US envoy Pompeo takes Trump spending message to NATO - Journal du Cameroun

 As the ministers meet in Brussels, German Chancellor Angela Merkel will be in Washington for a much-anticipated meeting with Trump, hard on the heels of French President Emmanuel Macron’s triumphant three-day state visit.

-French and British jets took part in a recent US-led punishment strike against Syrian President Bashar al-Assad’s chemical arsenal, but Germany has not joined recent missions and Merkel’s meeting will be less warm than Macron’s.
+France and Britain took part in a recent US-led punishment strike against Syrian President Bashar al-Assad’s chemical arsenal, but Germany has not joined recent missions and Merkel’s meeting will be less warm than Macron’s.

 The senior US official said Germany spends only 1.24 percent of its GDP on defence and plans only to increase this to 1.25 percent by 2021.

-“I think there is an awareness in Germany of the need to do more, and I would expect it to come up in the meetings this week,” he said.

-Russia will be the first threat on the agenda at Friday’s meeting, which will be the first gathering of NATO foreign ministers since the poisoning of Russian double agent Sergei Skripal in Britain and the last before the alliance leaves its Cold War-era headquarters for new premises.
+Russia will be top of the agenda at Friday’s meeting, which will be the first gathering of NATO foreign ministers since the poisoning of Russian double agent Sergei Skripal in Britain and the last before the alliance leaves its Cold War-era headquarters for new premises.

-In a press conference ahead of the talks, NATO Secretary-General Jens Stoltenberg slammed Moscow’s “dangerous behaviour”, citing the annexation of Crimea, interference in Ukraine, meddling in Western elections, cyber attacks and disinformation.
+In a press conference ahead of the talks, Stoltenberg slammed Moscow’s “dangerous behaviour”, citing the annexation of Crimea, interference in Ukraine, meddling in Western elections, cyber attacks and disinformation.

-NATO ministers will look at what more they can do to counter the Russian threat, but Stoltenberg said the alliance remained open to “meaningful dialogue”.
+NATO ministers will look at what more they can do to counter the Russian threat, but Stoltenberg said the alliance remained open to “meaningful dialogue” with Moscow.

 But some NATO members are fearful that Pompeo’s reputation for confrontation could upend the alliance’s dual-track policy on Russia, which combines military deterrence with diplomacy.